8xhRD1LnczvxwQUU/GitHubRepositoryName1/automatingworkflow.rst

 	#.	*if* this process of creating artifacts does not require any human intervention, other than to make the change to the source control, *then* we have continuous integration ("*CI*");
 	#.	after a CI has been established, it's possible to recognise a new build artifact and automatically deploy those artifacts to a server that makes them available to end users---*if* this happens automatically without human intervention, *then* we have continuous delivery ("*CD*").

-We can execute automated test within these processes, e.g. notifications, require approvals, etc.---The main point is that the heavy lifting of creating the builds and getting them deployed happens without human intervention, which is definition not labour intensive (other than the committing repository change).
+We can execute automated test within these processes, e.g. notifications, require approvals, etc.---The main point is that the heavy lifting of creating the builds and getting them deployed happens without human intervention, which is not labour intensive (other than the committing repository change).
 We can focus on processes being initiated or approved.
 We explore how to do this with out doc project.

 Setting up CI/CD on ReadTheDocs
 +++++++++++++++++++++++++++++++